 The competition includes 250 wines from 35 local wineries, all of which are judged by a panel of sommeliers, chefs, writers, and wine experts from around the country.

-Judging took place at the
+Judging will take place at the

 Hospitality Learning Center

 Metropolitan State University of Denver

 Judging is closed to the public

 Denver, CO 80203